Przesiadłów

-Przesiadłów is a village in the administrative district of Gmina Ujazd, within Tomaszów Mazowiecki County, Łódź Voivodeship, in central Poland.
-It lies approximately 10 km north of Tomaszów Mazowiecki and 41 km south-east of the regional capital Łódź.
+Przesiadłów is a village in the administrative district of Gmina Ujazd, within Tomaszów County, Łódź Voivodeship, in central Poland.

 History

 According to the 1921 census, the population of Przesiadłów was entirely Polish by nationality and Roman Catholic by confession.

 During the German occupation of Poland (World War II), the occupiers operated a forced labour camp for Poles and Jews at a local sawmill.